Prolific striker Cavani rejects £10m-a-year contract to join Man United

 Foot Mercato report that Cavani has rejected the Old Trafford outfit’s advances as he’s keen on a move to Atletico Madrid.
 The contract United offered reportedly had the same terms as Atletico’s.

-Cavani has scored 5 goals in his 14 appearances across all competitions this season, the Mirror report that PSG have set a price-tag of £20m for the forward’s services.
+Cavani has scored five goals in his 14 appearances across all competitions this season, the Mirror report that PSG have set a price-tag of £20m for the forward’s services.

 Ole Gunnar Solskjaer’s side were arguably in need of bolstering their forward line even before Marcus Rashford’s injury, Cavani’s rejection could come as a massive blow to the Red Devils.